 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or MUPMIFA requires the Foundation to retain as a fund of perpetual duration.
-At year end for fiscal year 2019, six (6) individual endowments had market values below their respective donated principal balances (donated principal or "corpus") and at year end for fiscal year 2018, ten (10) individual endowments had market values below their respective donated principal balances (donated principal or "corpus").
-These "underwater" endowments had market value deficits of \$25,490 and \$8,315 as of June 30, 2019 and 2018, respectively.
-These deficits resulted from unfavorable market fluctuations that occurred after the investment of new donor restricted contributions and continued appropriation for certain programs that was deemed prudent by the Board or the donor.
+At year end for fiscal year 2020, seventy-seven (77) individual endowments had market values below their respective donated principal balances (donated principal or "corpus") and at year end for fiscal year 2019, six (6) individual endowments had market values below their respective donated principal balances (donated principal or "corpus").
+These "underwater" endowments had market value deficits of \$213,441 and \$25,490 as of June 30, 2020 and 2019, respectively.
+These deficits resulted from unfavorable coronavirus market fluctuations that occurred after the investment of new donor restricted contributions and continued appropriation for certain programs that was deemed prudent by the Board or the donor.
 Future market gains will be used to restore this deficiency.